-Handling foods safely is much more than throwing away expired milk or washing your fruits and vegetables.
+Handling foods safely is much more than throwing away spoiled milk or washing your fruits and vegetables.
 While these actions are important, there are several more common food safety mistakes that can result in major consequences.

 Don't be one of the 48 million Americans sickened by food poisoning each year.
 Avoid these 10 common yet dangerous food safety mistakes.